 Cultivars to Select

-Several cultivars of this plant are available, with the distinguishing characteristic typically being flower color.
+Several cultivars are available, with the distinguishing characteristic typically being flower color.

-‘Chi Chi’ is a popular pink cultivar often found at plant centers, or you can purchase a packet of 35 seeds today on Amazon.
+‘Chi Chi’ is a popular pink cultivar often found at plant centers.

 Floridians, if you’re still with us, you should choose the cultivar ‘Purple Showers,’ which is sterile and does not produce seed.

 It’s not on the menu for deer, but if these graceful herbivores are helping themselves to other plants in your garden, check out this article about protecting your plants.